QuoZer/franka_experiments/README.md

 # franka_experiments
 Repo for Aalto University summer internship on human-robot interaction.

+## Dependencies
+Developed and tested on Ubuntu 20.04 with libfranka 0.10.0 and ROS Noetic.
+For moveit integration the panda_moveit_config package is required.

 ## Nodes
 - **shy_controller.cpp** - a controller based on the *"Trajectory Deformations from Physical Human-Robot Interaction"* paper.
 Takes joint trajectory messages as input and tries to follow them adapting to human interaction.
 Deformation visualization is available in *rviz*.
 - **cartesian_traject_controller.cpp** - a slightly modified default *cartesian_pose_controller*.
 Follows the interactive marker until the first position message is recieved from a separate topic.
 Then listens to the second topic only.